Stop Press : SF2 Concatenation is only updated with SF news and reviews

 MUCON 2013 - GERMANY'S NATIONAL CONVENTION (25th - 27th Oct '13), at the 'Bürgerhaus' in Garching near Munich, Germany.
 GoHs: To be announced.

 WORLD FANTASYCON 2013 (31st Oct - 3rd Nov '13) Metropole Hotel, Brighton, Great Britain.
-GoHs: Richard (I Am Legend) Matheson and China (Embassytown) Miéville and artist Alan Lee (more to be announced).
+GoHs: Richard (I Am Legend) Matheson (who has regretfully had to cancel - STOP PRESS: deceased) and China (Embassytown) Miéville and artist Alan Lee (more to be announced).
 NOTE: There will be limit to the number of places so early registration is advised as there will be a firm cut-off.

 ZILANTKON - 23rd INTERNATIONAL FESTIVAL OF FANTASY AND ROLE PLAYING GAMES (1st - 4th Nov '13) Kazan, Russia.
 GoH to be announced at the time of posting.
 A report on last year's event is here.